The Cyberpunk Genre as Social and Technological Analysis

 Cyberspace is still often used to refer to the realm of digital communication, especially when it comes to security.
 Cybersecurity has become an essential discipline for safeguarding digital assets, preserving privacy, maintaining business continuity, and protecting individuals, organizations, and society from the growing threats posed by cybercriminals, hackers, and other malicious actors in cyberspace.

 Corporations are organizations with limited liability and strong incentives to maximize profits.
+Corporations are designed to raise capital by selling shares to the public.
+They use this capital for investing in production facilities such as manufacturing plants, retail stores for sales, and hiring talent.
 Investors are protected to amount of their investments and not liable for negligence or criminal conduct on the part of the organization.
-Corporations are designed to raise capital by selling shares to the public.

 Corporations often have a legal status as “artificial persons,” which gives them rights comparable to human citizens.
 This peculiar status emerged because of interpretation to a legal decision called Santa Clara County v.
 Southern Pacific Railroad that applied the 14th Amendment to corporations.
 This amendment to the United States Constitution was originally designed to secure rights for the recently freed slaves but corporate lawyers were able to use it to their benefit to ensure corporate entities could enter into legally binding contracts, own property, and to sue other companies and people.

-Criminality is a standard literary device that was successfully applied to the cyberpunk genre.
+Criminality is a standard literary device successfully applied to the cyberpunk genre.
 It refers to transgressions of law and addresses issues of ethics.
-Known historically in crime fiction and especially for its use in the gangster genre.
-The gangster as a product of the new urban civilization confronted the contradictions of liberal capitalism with its promise of a classless, democratic society.
+Known historically in crime fiction and especially for its use in the gangster genre, the gangster was a product of the new urban civilization.
+S/he was confronted by the contradictions of liberal capitalism with its promise of a classless, democratic society and the lack of adventure/opportunity.
 The genre pitted desire against constraint, where the gangster violates the system of rules and bureaucracy in the name of tragic individualism.
-The gangster character-type with its propensity towards dramatic action and individualistic profiteering has long been a vehicle for politicizing capitalism’s perennial problems — alienation, debt, greed, poverty, and unemployment.
-While most cyberpunk reifies the individual neo-liberal hacker and “his” struggle against officialdom, its more politicized forms point to skill base and capital investment required of high tech corporate espionage.
+The gangster character type, with its propensity towards dramatic action and individualistic profiteering, has long been a vehicle for politicizing capitalism’s perennial problems — alienation, debt, greed, poverty, and unemployment.
+While most cyberpunk reifies the individual neo-liberal hacker and “his” struggle against officialdom, its more politicized forms point to the skill base and capital investment required of high-tech corporate espionage.
 Criminality in fiction is often represented by icons such as dress, weapons, language, violence, bling, computer hacking, and mug shots.

 Corporeality is one of the most intriguing areas of the cyberpunk domain.
 What is the relationship between human bodies and technologies?
 What is human consciousness?
 The ghost in the machine?
 How do technological developments augment or replace the human body?
 How can the body be bio-engineered?
 A central issue is commodification and the body?
 Drugs, implant devices, and external aids such as eyeglasses and hearing aids are some of the technology sold to augment or control the human body.
 Cybernetic organisms, Donna Haraway’s “Cyborgs”, and Tim Luke’s “Humachines” constantly test the boundaries of what we consider human and what we consider machine.
 Corporeality is often represented by icons such as mind-body and other interfaces, drugs, and interchangeable body parts.